scottteal/spotify-charts/README.md

 # spotify-charts
-Download a bunch of data about the most-streamed songs on Spotify by day
+Download data from spotifycharts.com about the most-streamed songs on Spotify by day